Play! Pokémon Menu

 Pokémon Tournament Overview

 Pokémon tournaments take place at stores worldwide, and offer a competitive atmosphere where trainers can meet each other in a friendly match, using their own their own 60-card deck or team of six Pokémon.
-The more competitive Premier Event series offer great prizes and allow players to establish ratings and rankings.
+The more competitive Premier Event series offer great prizes and allow players to earn Play!
+Points and Championship Points.

 How do I find Pokémon tournaments in my area?